DIVORCE AND BANKRUPTCY

-Attorney Michael S. Schwartz has helped many people in this situation obtain a new financial start.
+Attorney Michael Schwartz has helped many people in this situation obtain a new financial start.
 In your case, our firm will work to obtain maximum debt relief so that you can make a successful transition to your new life.

 Our firm can review your situation and recommend the right solution for you.
-Then we work to obtain maximum debt relief for you, while enabling you to retain as many assets as possible.
+Then we work to obtain the maximum debt relief for you, while enabling you to retain as many assets as possible.
 Call Michael Schwartz at 215-396-7900 to schedule a free consultation.
 Make Michael Schwartz your bankruptcy lawyer near me.